pagkly/Zed/Investopedia4/Gazelle Company What You Need to Know.md

 ## Examples of Gazelle Companies

 Some gazelles keep bounding along, some get tired and slow down, and some get eaten by big cats.
-Gazelle companies like [[Apple]](https://www.investopedia.com/articles/personal-finance/042815/story-behind-apples-success.asp) (AAPL), [[Facebook]](https://www.investopedia.com/articles/personal-finance/051815/top-11-companies-owned-facebook.asp) (FB), and [[Amazon]](https://www.investopedia.com/amazon-earnings-4692665) (AMZN) seem like they won't get caught by competitors.
+Gazelle companies like [[Apple]](https://www.investopedia.com/articles/personal-[[Finance|finance]]/042815/story-behind-apples-success.asp) (AAPL), [[Facebook]](https://www.investopedia.com/articles/personal-finance/051815/top-11-companies-owned-facebook.asp) (FB), and [[Amazon]](https://www.investopedia.com/amazon-earnings-4692665) (AMZN) seem like they won't get caught by competitors.
 Perhaps this is because they have become too large to be acquired.
 Or they became so big they have eliminated true business competitors.
 The natural maturation process of their businesses also makes it difficult for them to remain gazelles as they grow larger in size.

 Other gazelles, with their rapid and flashy strides in the open field, may attract the attention of big predatory cats.
-These larger cats could jump on them and eat them, literally, through an acquisition, or they could enter their markets and claim [[market share]](https://www.investopedia.com/terms/m/marketshare.asp) for themselves, using their existing infrastructure to shake up the landscape.
-Social media giant Instagram makes a good example, having been acquired by Facebook.
-Mobile-messaging provider Whatsapp and the virtual reality company Oculus shared the same fate.
+These larger cats could jump on them and eat them, literally, through an acquisition, or they could enter their markets and claim [[market share]](https://www.investopedia.com/terms/m/marketshare.asp) for themselves, using their existing infrastructure to shake up the landscape. [[Social Media|Social media]] giant Instagram makes a good example, having been acquired by Facebook.
+Mobile-messaging provider Whatsapp and the [[Virtual Reality|virtual reality]] company Oculus shared the same fate.